rbalicki2/dir2obj/readme.md

 *Issues should be reported on the [issue tracker](https://github.com/rbalicki2/dir2obj/issues).*

-Intended as a complement to git for boilerplate projects. git ignores empty directories and empty files (see [here](http://stackoverflow.com/questions/115983/add-empty-directory-to-git-repository)).
+**dir2obj** is intended as a complement to git for boilerplate projects.

+git ignores empty directories and empty files (see [here](http://stackoverflow.com/questions/115983/add-empty-directory-to-git-repository)).
 This presents a problem when creating project boilerplates - create dummy files in required directories and have the user delete these dummy files, or have the end user learn about the required directories and create them?

 **dir2obj** is an easy, light-weight solution for creating directory structures and empty files.
 See below for example uses.